Francisco Trincão: Youth

 In July 2018, Trincão was a member of the Portugal team which won the UEFA European Under-19 Championship beating Italy 4–3 after extra time; he scored once in the match in Seinäjoki, Finland.
 Along with teammate Jota, he finished joint top scorer in the tournament with five goals, his others being braces against Norway in the first group fixture and Ukraine in a 5–0 semi-final rout.
 At the 2019 FIFA U-20 World Cup in Poland he played all three games and scored the only goal of the opening win against South Korea, though his side did not advance from the group.

 Trincão won his first cap at under-21 level on 5 September 2019, scoring once and being involved in two other goals in the 4–0 win over Gibraltar for the 2021 European Championship qualifiers.
 He helped the Portuguese to a runners-up finish at the finals in Hungary and Slovenia, scoring a penalty in a 2–0 group defeat of England.

 Senior

 In August 2020, Trincão had his first senior call-up for UEFA Nations League matches against Croatia and Sweden the following month.
 He made his debut on 5 September, replacing Bernardo Silva in the 78th minute of a 4–1 home victory over the former.

-Trincão was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, but failed to make the final 26-man cut.
+Trincão was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
+He did not make the final cut.

+In October 2024, courtesy of his Sporting performances, Trincão was called by new manager Roberto Martinez for upcoming 2024–25 Nations League matches.
+He played 26 minutes in the 3–1 win against Poland in Warsaw.

+Trincão scored his first goals for Portugal on 23 March 2025, grabbing a brace in a 5–2 victory over Denmark in the Nations League quarter-finals (5–3 on aggregate) after coming on for Diogo Dalot late into the second half.
+He was selected for the finals in Germany, starting the 2–1 semi-final defeat of the hosts and being unused in the penalty shoot-out win against Spain.

+Style of play

+Trincão is a versatile and technical right winger, adept at adapting to various attacking roles.
+He frequently drifts centrally in possession, creating space for overlapping teammates with tactical intelligence.
+Known for his ball control, maneuverability in tight spaces and a strong left foot, he excels in one-on-one situations, precise dribbling and incisive passing.

+Trincão plays a key role in build-up play through quick combinations and penetrating passes.
+Despite being left-footed, he uses the outside of his foot creatively and delivers accurate crosses, making him a consistent wide-area threat.
+Defensively, he is active in pressing and transitions, leveraging his dynamic movement, spatial awareness and adaptability to succeed in high-intensity, possession-focused systems.